 |2017-05-27||Summit Airlines||9N AKY||2|

-Due to the high probability of bad weather delaying flights, it is recommended that trekkers build in some days at the end of their trek and not have an international flight too soon after the scheduled Lukla to Kathmandu flight.
-If your flight is on time, then that’s great, you can spend some more days in Kathmandu relaxing or shopping, but if you are delayed, by building in extra time, you will not miss your international flight!
+As mentioned, the weather is an important factor when flying into high-altitude mountain settings.
+Cancellations and postponements are frequent.
+Lukla can often get very busy if there is a few days of bad weather.
+Perhaps it adds to the adventure.
+However, missing an international flight is never fun, so we recommend that trekkers build in some days at the end of their trek and not have an international flight too soon after the scheduled Lukla to Kathmandu flight.
+If your flight is on time, you can spend some more days in Kathmandu relaxing or shopping, but if you are delayed, you will not miss your international flight by building in extra time!

 In case of long delays (it has been known for bad weather to close in and delay flights for up to 10 days), there is the option of chartering a helicopter from Lukla.
-This is an expensive option though between USD 2,000 and 2,500 for a five seater helicopter.
-However, if your flight is cancelled, you can claim back 100% of the money from the travel agent or airline you made your booking with.
+This is an expensive option of between USD 2,000 and 2,500 for a five-seater helicopter.
+And demand will be high for helicopter seats at that time.
+However, if your flight is cancelled, you can claim back 100% of the money from the airline you made your booking with.